Our horses mental and physical well-being is just as important to us as our own.

 At the end of the working day the horses stable doors are all opened, and they trot off back to the fields.
 This also serves as a daily fire drill for the animals and staff.
 Visitors often enjoy watching the herds returning to their fields.

 The marshland meadows are bordered with large trees and hedges with dykes running between.
-There is an immense assortment of wildlife living in the reed beds and around the fields.
-There are barn owls, little owls, cattle egrets, herons, swans, geese, field fare, skylarks, water vole, otters, the list is endless.
+It is attractive for the wildlife as well as our horses.
+There is an immense assortment of wildlife living in the reed beds and around the fields including barn owls, little owls, cattle egrets, herons, swans, geese, field fare, skylarks, water vole, otters, bats, kingfisher, deer and many more.

 The upland fields have been recently converted from arable land.
 The problem with this type of grazing is that most arable conversions have little or no protection from the summer sun or winter sleet.
 With this in mind, we have planted a hedge (Autumn 2009) right along one side of the field to give protection from north winds and provide shelter from the sun.
 In addition we have planted a small copse in the middle of the field to give additional shade and shelter.
 In 2016 we planted a further 1600 trees.

-For horses living out it gives the opportunity to graze and search out the assorted herbs and minerals they require as well as satisfy their social and mental needs.
+For horses living out it gives the opportunity to graze and search out the assorted herbs and minerals they require as well as satisfy their social, physical and mental needs.

 In the winter

-When the weather is good enough, the horses live out for as many months as possible.
+When the weather is good enough, the horses live out all year round.
 Horses who are not working on a specific day are returned to the field as soon as they have had their health check.

 Not all our horses wear rugs.
 Studies have shown that healthy horses naturally insulate themselves with winter coats and prefer to coat themselves in mud rather than wearing man made rugs which can cause them to overheat and rub.
 Rugs are available for those who are clipped, or in need for any other reason, but mostly in the winter you can expect to ride a happy but perhaps somewhat muddy pony!

-If the weather turns too inclement, the majority of the horses are brought into the stables to prevent poaching to the grassland.
+If the weather turns too inclement, the majority of the horses are brought into the stables for shelter and to prevent poaching to the grassland.

 Our clipped horses benefit from our electric grooming machine in addition to the usual hand grooming.
 The machine not only cleans their coats, it massages them too.